Mohamedate/quize-app/README.md

 # Quize-app Project

-This is the first project that I have just finished, using the power tools in React.
+This is the first project that I have just finished, using the power tools of React.

 ### Users experience